 A block of rooms is set aside at the Kansas City Marriott Country Club Plaza.
 Please contact the hotel for availability, further rate information, and to make your reservation.
 To receive the special rate of $140 a night, reservations must be completed by Oct.
 19.

-The Symposium is presented by the National World War I Museum and Memorial and the U.S. World War One Centennial Commission in partnership with The Churchill Centre and the Command and General Staff College Foundation, Inc. and sponsored by the Charles Bacon Fund.
+The Symposium is presented by the National WWI Museum and Memorial and the U.S. World War One Centennial Commission in partnership with The Churchill Centre and the Command and General Staff College Foundation, Inc. and sponsored by the Charles Bacon Fund.
 Special thanks to our presenting sponsors, Bill and Laura Frick.